slsdetectorgroup/slsDetectorPackage/docs/src/Testing.rst

     tests "[.detectorintegration]"

-If you want to disable testing that involves a data file that require pc tuning optimizations add the hidden tag ``[.disable_check_data_file]`` to the test case.
+If you want to disable testing that involves a data file that require pc tuning optimizations, add the hidden tag ``[.disable_check_data_file]`` to the test case.
 Please note that only some specific disable tests have been implemented so far.

 .. code-block:: console